-As we get ready for the “Green Season,” we’re starting to think of activities you can plan while you’re here at Turpin Meadow Ranch, and we recognize our guests with families have adventuring on their minds.
-For groups wanting to enjoy all the beauty of the area with less of the challenge, we’ve put together this collection of hikes that are great for littles and those who require less strenuous ventures.
+As we get ready for the summer, we’re starting to think of activities you can plan while you’re here at the ranch, and we recognize our guests with families have adventuring on their minds.
+For groups wanting to enjoy all the beauty of the area with less of the challenge, we’ve put together this collection of hikes that are great for little ones and those who require less strenuous ventures.

 New Grand Prismatic Overlook